aave/aip/content/aips/AIP-16.md

 stkAAVE requires a 10 day cooldown period.
 The cooldown period must be started before LPs can unstake their AAVE.
 After the cooldown period, users have a 2 day window to unstake.

-If desired, the community can implement a vesting component to the LM rewards.
-For example, users can receive ½ of their stkAAVE rewards after 10 days and the remaining ½ stkAAVE in 6 months.

 To simplify the implementation and allow the community to analyze the distribution first, this proposal does not include a vesting component.
 As we approach the target end date for the LM program, we encourage the community to explore any vesting structures for stkAAVE.

 We propose 7/15/21 as the target end date for this liquidity mining program.
 A mid-July end date gives the community 3 months of activity to analyze before voting to end, continue, or adjust the LM program.